-If you disagree with the complaint investigation report, you may request reconsideration by writing to the Division within seven (7) calendar days of your receipt of the report.
+If you disagree with the complaint investigation report, you may request reconsideration by writing to the Division within 10 calendar days of the date the report is issued.
 Your written request for reconsideration must state the specific portions of the report that you want reconsidered, and specific facts to support your request for a change in the report.
 The school also has the right to ask for reconsideration, following the same procedure.
-If you request reconsideration, the response from the Division Director is due within 60 calendar days after the original complaint was received by the Division.
-However, if additional time was granted for the complaint investigation report, the deadline for the Division Director's reconsideration response is also extended by the same number of days.
+If you request reconsideration, the response from the Division Director is due within 60 calendar days after the original complaint was received by the Division, unless an extension of time to complete the investigation was requested and granted due to exceptional circumstances or to allow the complainant and the school to extend the time to engage in mediation.
 The Division Director will mail the response to the request for reconsideration to you and the school.

-Also...
+Also. . .

-- If a complaint contains issues that are also the subject of a due process hearing, the Division will set aside those issues pending the conclusion of the due process hearing. - Any issue that is not part of the due process hearing will be investigated in accordance with Article 7 requirements. - If you file a complaint containing an issue that was previously decided through a due process hearing involving the same parties, the Division will inform you that the decision of the hearing officer is binding.
+- If a complaint contains issues that are also the subject of a due process hearing, the Division will set aside any issues subsumed by the IHO, pending the conclusion of the due process hearing. - Any issue that is not part of the due process hearing will be investigated in accordance with Article 7 requirements. - If you file a complaint containing an issue that was previously decided through a due process hearing involving the same parties, the Division will inform you that the decision of the IHO is binding.